dev-sojib/Delta_demo/README.md

 # Delta_demo
-Just uploding it for learning purposes
+Just uploading it for learning purposes
+I have to have complete one normal website and one e-commerce website in this month